matt-richardson/OctoPygmy/spec/browser-tests/README.md

 You need to have a Tentacle installed.
 The `-TentacleInstallPath` is used so that the load script can get the thumbprint of the tentacle for use in created valid targets.

 ### The SetupOctopusDeployServer.ps1 script
-This is intended to be used for testing **multiple** versions of Octopus Deploy on one machine.
-Be **very** carful with this.
-Only run it on a VM or other test machine as it messes with the registry and has the potential to mess things up.

-Having said that.

-It installs [Chocolatey](https://chocolatey.org/).
-Using chocolatey it installs the following:
-- SQL Server 2014 Express
-- Octopus Deploy Tentacle 3.4.0
-- Octopus Deploy Server 3.4.0
-- Messes with the registry to make MsiExec think Octopus Deploy is not installed.
-- Octopus Deploy Server 3.4.9

-Each version of the Octopus Deploy server is installed to its own folder so they can run side by side.
-They use a separate database each but connect to the same Tentacle.
-The port number for each install of Octopus Deploy Server is different according to the version number.
-For example `http://localhost:8034` will bring up the 3.4.9 server web app.
+This will do a fresh install of SQL Server Express, Octopus Deploy server and Tentacle onto the machine.
+You typically want to use this on a virtual machine or the like.
+It installs [Chocolatey](https://chocolatey.org/) to install the other items.

-> If you make changes you will need to use the same changes (port, instance,...) in the load script and tests.
+> If you make changes to the installation you will need to use the same changes (port, instance,...) in the load script and tests.

 You will need to provide a license file for use.
 Specify the path to it with the `-licenseFilePath` parameter to the script.
+You will also need to specify the `-version` of Octopus Deploy you want to install.
+See the Chocolatey packages for current versions available to install.

 ## Naming
 Name the browser test spec files in the following manner: `feature`.spec.js.
 Feature should be the same name as the source file that implements the feature.